Final Fantasy XIV: Dawntrail: Story

 In Yak T'el, the candidates cook a traditional roast pork pibil.
 After the trial, Wuk Lamat bests Bakool Ja Ja in single combat and reclaims her stolen keystone.
 They proceed to Mamook, where the final challenge is to defeat an apparition of Gulool Ja Ja in his prime.
 Zoraal Ja fails and is disqualified when he attacks the elector.
-Bakool Ja Ja fails, too, when the elector, his father, banishes him for lacking keystones from the previous Feats.
+Bakool Ja Ja fails when the elector, his father, banishes him for lacking keystones from the previous Feats.
 Before attempting the Feat herself, Wuk Lamat seeks to understand the Mamool Ja people as she did with each of the prior clans.
-Bakool Ja Ja's mother reveals the secret of producing two-headed Mamool Ja: a selective breeding program with a 99% mortality rate.
+Bakool Ja Ja's mother reveals that the secret of producing two-headed Mamool Ja is a selective breeding program with a 99% mortality rate.
 With Bakool Ja Ja's support, the Mamool Ja reject the brutal practice.
 Koana relinquishes his candidacy to help Wuk Lamat defeat Gulool Ja Ja's apparition, completing the last Feat.

 Beneath the Mamool Ja cenotaph, they find the entrance to the city of gold, a portal locked by a technologically advanced seal.
 Gulool Ja Ja announces that Wuk Lamat is the winner of the contest.
 She nominates Koana to become co-Dawnservant with her, mirroring Gulool Ja Ja's two heads representing Reason and Resolve.
 During the coronation ceremony, Zoraal Ja uses a key stolen from Gulool Ja Ja's vault to lift the seal of the portal.
 The portal leads Zoraal Ja to Alexandria, a civilization in an alternate dimension.
 He allies with the queen of Alexandria, Sphene, and becomes their king.

 While exploring Xak Tural after the coronation, the Warrior of Light discovers a massive electric barrier has descended over a region called Yyasulani.
-Airships emerge from the barrier, carrying mechanical shock troops who lay siege upon Tuliyollal.
-Their commander is Zoraal Ja, now augmented by Alexandrian technology, who challenges Gulool Ja Ja to a duel for the throne.
-Though Gulool Ja Ja defeats him easily, his headpiece activates, resurrecting him from the dead and empowering him to victory.
-Unsatisfied that he needed a handicap to kill his elderly father, he challenges Wuk Lamat to find and kill him in Alexandria, or his army will resume its assault.
-The Scions devise a plan to pierce the barrier using a train-delivered bomb, which succeeds with the help of all the Turali clans.
+Airships emerge from the barrier, carrying mechanical soldiers who lay siege upon Tuliyollal.
+They are commanded by Zoraal Ja, now augmented by Alexandrian technology, who challenges Gulool Ja Ja to a duel for the throne.
+Though Gulool Ja Ja defeats him easily, his headpiece activates, resurrecting him from the dead and empowering him to kill Gulool Ja Ja.
+Unsatisfied that he needed a handicap to kill his elderly father, he challenges Wuk Lamat to find and kill him in Alexandria, threatening to resume the assault on the city.

+The Scions devise a plan to pierce the barrier around Yyasulani using a train-delivered bomb, which succeeds with the help of all the Turali clans.
 Inside, they discover that thirty years have passed within the dome since Zoraal Ja first arrived and used the power of the key to perform interdimensional fusion, combining the land of Yyasulani with a portion of Alexandria's dimension.
-The people of Xak Tural who were trapped inside the dome have assimilated into Alexandrian society, including the use of regulators—headpieces which allow the user to come back to life by expending souls harvested from the dead.
-Citizens who die of natural causes have their memories uploaded to a server in the Everkeep, Alexandria's central fortress, but this also causes any living regulator users to lose all memories and knowledge of the deceased.
+The people of Xak Tural who were trapped inside the dome have assimilated into Alexandrian society and now wear regulators—headpieces which allow the user to come back to life by expending souls harvested from the dead.
+Citizens who die of natural causes have their memories uploaded to a server in Everkeep, Alexandria's central fortress, but living regulator users lose all memories of the deceased.